| Title: | Interface to the 'PubChem' Database for Chemical Data Retrieval |

 Therefore, we have defined subclasses to make generic functions compatible with any PubChem request, such as assays, instances,

-substances, etc. These subclasses may include PC_Compounds
+substances, etc. These subclasses may include PC_Compounds, PC_Substance, PC_Properties, PubChemInstance_AIDs,

 Most of the defined subclasses have similar slots as described above.
 However, some classes may have additional slots not described here.
 Please refer to the contents of the returned object for more details.